Electoral bonds

-Electoral bonds were a mode of funding for political parties in India from their introduction in 2018 until they were struck down as unconstitutional by the Supreme Court on 15 February 2024.
-Following their termination, a five-judge bench headed by the Chief Justice of India directed the State Bank of India to cede the identities and other details of donors and recipients to the Election Commission of India, which was in turn asked to publish them on its website.
+Electoral bonds were a mode of funding for political parties in India.
+It was introduced in 2018 and a public interest litigation was started against it in 2020 by the Association for Democratic Reforms (ADR) and the Communist Party of India (Marxist).
+The law was struck down as unconstitutional by a five-judge bench of the Supreme Court on 15 February 2024.
+The State Bank of India was directed to cede the identities and other details of donors and recipients to the Election Commission of India, which was to publish them on its website.